tlfbrito/PhpUnitsOfMeasureBundle/README.md

 ## Installation and configuration:

-### Add PHPUnitsOfMeasureBundle to your application kernel
+### Add PhpUnitsOfMeasureBundle to your application kernel

 ``` php
 <?php